Tola Showunmi: Early career & College

-Showunmi played as a youth player with Boreham Wood and Cheshunt, the latter of which he made eight senior league appearances for in 2017 in both the Ryman League Division One North and the Isthmian League.
+Showunmi played as a youth player with Boreham Wood and Cheshunt, the latter of which he made eight senior league appearances for in the Isthmian League over the 2016–17 and 2017–18 seasons.

 In 2018, Showumni moved to the United States to play college soccer at Merrimack College.
 In two seasons with the Warriors, Showumni made 35 appearances, netted 13 goals and received Northeast Conference first team all-conference honours in 2019.
 In 2020, he transferred to the University of New Hampshire, where he went on to make 41 appearances, scoring 14 goals and tallying six assists.
 With the Wildcats, Showumni was voted to the United Soccer Coaches All-America Third Team and claimed the America East Conference Striker of the Year in 2021.
 He also earned America East All-Conference First Team honors in 2021, and Second Team honors in 2022.

 On 12 January 2022, Showumni was selected 88th overall in the 2022 MLS SuperDraft by Atlanta United.
 However, he went unsigned by the team and instead returned to New Hampshire to continue his time at college.

-Professional
+Pittsburgh Riverhounds SC

 On 1 March 2023, Showumni signed with USL Championship club Pittsburgh Riverhounds ahead of their 2023 season.
 He made his professional debut on 11 March 2023, appearing as a 79th-minute substitute during a 1–1 draw with Birmingham Legion.
+While gametime for Showunmi wasn't guaranteed as strikers like Albert Dikwa, Edward Kizza, and Juan Carlos Obregón often started under manager Bob Lilley, Showunmi was able to register 4 goals in 28 games.
+Showunmi came off of the bench in a game against Memphis 901, assisting one of Albert Dikwa's goals after a well-timed through-ball.
+He got his first start in the 0–0 draw against FC Tulsa, playing off the left wing alongside Tony López centrally and Burke Fahling on the right.
+Showunmi was substituted off in the 67' minute for DZ Harmon.
+Showunmi also contributed in the U.S. Open Cup, assisting Edward Kizza's opener against the Maryland Bobcats before getting substituted for Arturo Ordoñez.
+Showunmi started for the Riverhounds against the New England Revolution in the 1–0 win, creating multiple chances and having a few shots on target to help secure the upset and send the Riverhounds into the next round of the Open Cup.
+The Riverhounds would also go on to defeat the Columbus Crew at Highmark Stadium, with Showunmi starting along with the goalscorer, Albert Dikwa.
+Showunmi was able to help the Riverhounds secure a huge upset win against the Crew.
+The miraculous run in the Open Cup came to an end against FC Cincinnati, though Showunmi was able to notch a goal against Cincinnati, making a tackle against an FC Cincinnati defender and sliding it by Alec Kann.